 Is your goal to explore or explain your data or ideas, or a combination of these?

 A common view on the essential reasons to visualize something is that we either want to explain it, or explore it.
-While these are not mutually exclusive, design choices might be very different if the main goal is to explain or to explore.
+While these are not mutually exclusive, design choices might be very different if one’s primary goal is to explain or to explore.

-We use the explain category for mainly static, single visualizations that are designed for a particular purpose and audience (e.g., textbook illustrations, plots and maps for scientific publications, visualizations for printed media).
-This means they are typically summarized for the content and somewhat customized for the viewers.
-When creating an explanatory visualization, it is important that we show the most relevant information, while in the exploratory visualizations, what is relevant is left to the viewer.
+We use the explain category for (often static) single visualizations that are designed for a particular purpose and audience (e.g., textbook illustrations, plots and maps for scientific publications, visualizations for printed media).
+This means they typically represent summarized content, somewhat customized an intended audience.
+When creating an explanatory visualization, one shows only the most relevant information, while in the exploratory visualizations, what is relevant is left to the viewer.

 Example for ‘explain’: Can you follow the instructions?

 Below is a typical visualization that explains how to do something, the familiar furniture assembly instructions (source: Ikea, borrowed from here).

 Creating visualizations such as above, which must be understood pretty much by all (see ‘Who’), is a challenge.
 However, as a rule of thumb, designing visualizations that could be ‘understood by all’ is a good goal, in fact some suggest that a product, such as a visualization, should be designed as if the user is drunk (not an endorsement).